Elmiron Lawsuits

 Time Is Limited for Filing an Elmiron Lawsuit

 In North Carolina, you generally have three years from your date of injury to file a personal injury claim.
 This usually includes claims related to defective drugs.
 Three years may sound like a long time, but it is important to get started as soon as possible.
-To make sure you have a chance to recover some compensation, speak with an attorney right away.
+To make sure you have a chance to recover some compensation, speak with a dangerous drug attorney right away.

 If your loved one has died in North Carolina as a result of Elmiron or other product, you generally have two years to file a claim.